INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 The collective services have been created utilising mainly Open Source software with additional custom scripts.

 To homogenise portrayal and content of collective network service standardisation documents have been created and endorsed by GUGiK and all major companies developing the software that helps local governments in Poland maintain the spatial data.
 The standards are available for [KIEG](http://www.gugik.gov.pl/__data/assets/pdf_file/0006/95046/Specyfikacja-powiatowych-uslug-WMS-z-EGiB-2.2.pdf) and [KIUT](http://www.gugik.gov.pl/__data/assets/pdf_file/0018/211815/Specyfikacja-uslug-publikacji-sieci-uzbrojenia-terenu-1.3.pdf).
-Additionally, there is [a web application](https://integracja.gugik.gov.pl/walidator/) available for validating KIEG and KIUT services published by counties against abovementioned standards.
+Additionally, [a web application](https://integracja.gugik.gov.pl/walidator/) is available for validating KIEG and KIUT services published by counties against above-mentioned standards.

 ## Technical solution <a name="technicalSolutions"></a>

 The backbone of the Polish solution is [MapServer](https://mapserver.org/).
-MapServer is an Open Source software that has the ability to act as a WMS Server as well as a WMS Client.
+MapServer is an Open Source software that can act as a WMS Server as well as a WMS Client.
 The WMS Client capabilities are accessed by defining WMS layers that connect to WMS servers.
 Detailed documentation on this can be found in [MapServer Documentation](https://www.mapserver.org/ogc/wms_client.html).

 # Final words <a name="finalWords"></a>

 This document focuses on the development of collective services with WMS interface.
-A similar approach can be utilised to develop a download Web Feature Service (WFS) or Web Coverage Service (WCS).
-However, due to the much higher complexity and heterogeneity of WFS and WCS service responses such implementation would require much additional effort to standardise and automatically integrate responses of local services.
+A similar approach can be utilized to develop a download Web Feature Service (WFS) or Web Coverage Service (WCS).
+However, due to the much higher complexity and heterogeneity of WFS and WCS service responses, such implementation would require much additional effort to standardize and automatically integrate local services responses.